HPEEzmeral/ezua-tutorials/demos/bike-sharing/README.md

 To complete the tutorial follow the steps below:

 1. Login to your EzUA cluster, using your credentials.
-1. Create a new Notebook server using the `jupyter-data-science` image.
+1. Create a new Notebook server using the `lr1-bd-harbor-registry.mip.storage.hpecorp.net/develop/ezkf/jupyter:v1.2.0-c98a236` image.
    Request at least 4Gi of memory for the Notebook server.
 1. Connect to the Notebook server, launch a new terminal window, and clone the repository locally.
    See the troubleshooting section if this step fails.
 1. Navigate to the tutorial's directory (`ezua-tutorials/demos/bike-sharing`)
-1. Create your virtual environment:
-    - Deactivate the base conda environment:
+1. Install the dependencies:
        ```
-        conda deactivate
-        ```
-    - Create a new virtual environment:
-       ```
-       python -m venv bike-sharing
-       ```
-    - Activate the new virtual environment:
-       ```
-       source bike-sharing/bin/activate
-       ```
-    - Upgrade `pip`:
-       ```
-       pip install --upgrade pip
-       ```
-    - Install the dependencies:
-       ```
        pip install -r requirements.txt
        ```
-    - Add the new conda environment as an ipykernel:
-       ```
-       python -m ipykernel install --user --name=bike-sharing
-       ```
-    - Refresh your browser tab to access the updated environment.
+1. Refresh your browser tab to access the updated environment.
 1. Launch the two Notebooks in order and execute the code cells.
-Make sure to select the `bike-sharing` environment kernel for each Notebook.

 ## Troubleshooting